 There is an overall MCQIC Driver Diagram (PDF, 0.3MB) and the maternity, neonatal and paediatric strands each have their own driver diagrams which map out the theory of improvement for NHS boards to use across Scotland.
 The latter can be found under their respective ‘Tools and Resources’ sections.

 You can learn more about the collaborative's achievements here. (link to You Tube)

 The Maternity and Children Quality Improvement Collaborative is now offering improvement methodology support through a series of QI WebExs.
 We are keen to help colleagues increase quality improvement knowledge and awareness in local teams and address any training needs.
-Click here to download the WebEx schedule (updated May 2016).
+Click here to download the WebEx schedule and Flyer (updated May 2016).